 Founding President of the QCB was LARRY WIDEN in 2004 followed by BRUCE CAMPBELL.
-JAMES CROSTY, PENNY McIVOR and VICKIE TURVEY serving as President in 2016.
-The QCB meets monthly with elected representatives from each of the 18 building in the community.
+JAMES CROSTY, PENNY McIVOR, VICKIE TURVEY and ROBIN HOWARD serving as President in 2021.
+The QCB meets monthly with elected representatives from each of the 20 building [100%] in the community.
 The QCB is a well known community group and has a reputation for producing significant events, being community active and producing popular and informative AGM’s.

 PHOTO: Circe 2010